 Luck is raised by choosing the correct treasure chest in the Chao Adventure 2 mini game in increments of 100.

 Luck is one of the hidden stats.
 All animals and Chaos Drives will increase this stat; Chaos Drives boost it twice as fast as animals do.
+The Mushroom sold in the Black Market will also raise luck.

 There are many rumours about this stat; see the wiki page for more information.